 What's in season: July

-If you don't have a garden or allotment, you can still enjoy the best of the summer with greengrocers' shelves packed full of seasonal treats.
+If you don't have a garden or allotment, you can still enjoy the best of the summer by treating yourself to fresh produce from local markets and shops.

 Vegetables to harvest or buy